JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **8016 days**.

-And here is a just a random fact -  **In Ivrea, Italy, thousands of citizens celebrate the beginning of Lent by throwing oranges at one another**.
+And here is a just a random fact -  **Baseball games between college teams have been played since the Civil War**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)